Marilyn Monroe’s Surprising Style Type

 In analyzing faces, I aim to capture all a person’s essences, not just the ones that are most obvious or that most fit the stereotypes of what the essences are assumed to look like.
 I don’t have bias against any of the essences—I think all the essences are deeply beautiful—which permits me to be honest and say that most women, including celebrities and beauty icons, have significant yang essence.

 I’ve also trained my eye to the point where I’m confident in my ability to type faces with smiling expressions and at unusual angles—though if you want me to be 100% confident in my typing, I’d suggest sending a straight-on photo with a neutral expression.
-As Marilyn shows, just a tilt of the head can create a very dramatic, and in her case, less dramatic change.
+As Marilyn shows, just a tilt of the head can create a very dramatic, and in her case less dramatic, change.

 Summary